trimstray/nginx-admins-handbook/README.md

   - `try_files $uri $uri/ =404` - if a file and directory not found, NGINX sends `HTTP 404` (Not Found)

+On the other hand, `try_files` is relatively primitive.
+When encountered, NGINX will look for any of the specified files physically in the directory matched by the location block.
+If they don’t exist, NGINX does an internal redirect to the last entry in the directive.

 ##### `if`, `break` and `set`

 The `ngx_http_rewrite_module` also provides additional directives: